Q: What is the Root-Tilden-Kern Scholarship Program?

 A: We are mindful that not everyone has the same opportunities (such as to do unpaid internships in the summer).
 You should explain your circumstances in your essays.

-Q: When will I find out if I am invited for an interview?
+Q: When will I find out if I have been invited for an interview?

 Q: What happens if I am not admitted until after the interview date?